Studiobear/svelte-monorepo-starter/README.md

 Explorations

-- [ ] Markdown: Easy-to-read, easy-to-write text format.
+- [x] Markdown: Easy-to-read, easy-to-write text format.
 Separate the concerns and make content creation easier.
+  - (my-site) Markdown parsing implented using [unifiedjs](https://unifiedjs.com/) + [remark](https://remark.js.org/).
+This will allow for simpler extensibility of markdown adding linting, ability to embed a variety of content sources, code highlighting, and more.
 - [ ] Themeing: Sustainable design consistency.
 - [ ] GraphQL: Declarative data fetching with schema-centric sourche of truth shared between client and server.

 ## Getting Started